Build a sandcastle with kids to learn, play, and have fun on the beach or in a sandbox.

-Building sand castles with my brothers is one of my favorite memories of childhood.
-There is something spiritual about building a sand castle that I can’t quite put my finger on.
-It’s a lot like any other art form.
-Creating something from nothing is a magical experience no matter what medium you choose – especially when done outdoors.
+Building sand castles with my brothers is one of my favorite childhood memories.
+There is something magical about building a sand castle that I can’t quite put my finger on.
+Like many other art forms, creating something from nothing is a magical experience no matter what medium you choose, especially when done outdoors.
+You might also enjoy this list of arts and crafts you can make with natural materials.

-The best part about building a sand castle is that the reward doesn’t come from how extravagant it is – the experience of building it is always the same.
-It doesn’t matter what it looks like, how big it is, or how long it takes to build it.
+The best part about building a sand castle is that the reward doesn’t come from how extravagant the castle is.
+The experience of building it is always the same.
+It doesn’t matter what it looks like, how big, or how long it takes to make it.
 The only thing that matters is getting outside and connecting.
-Connecting with nature, connecting with family and friends, and most importantly connecting with God.
+Connecting with nature, family, and friends, and most importantly, connecting with God, The Universe, Spirit, or All That Is.

 All you have to do is look at my daughter in the photo below to see something special taking place.
-This was her first sand castle, and I didn’t want to blow it by telling her how to do it, or that it needed to be bigger, or that she needed to do anything other than what she choose to create on her own.
+This was her first sand castle, and I didn’t want to ruin it by telling her how to do it, that it needed to be bigger, or that she needed to do anything other than what she chose to create on her own.

-All I did was demonstrate how to use the few sand toys we had, not that you need any at all.
-My brothers and I created sand castles with our bare hands and the things we found on the beach to decorate them with.
+The only thing I did was demonstrate how to use the few sand toys we had on hand.
+Not that you need any at all.
+My brothers and I created sand castles with our bare hands and used only the things we found on the beach to decorate them.
+And they always turned out just as magnificently.

-After I built a few castles silently as she watched, she knocked them down just like any kid would do.
-Once they were gone she wanted more so I told her it was her turn, and that’s when the magic began.
+After I silently built a few castles as she watched, she knocked them down just like any kid would.
+Once they were gone, she wanted more, so I told her it was her turn, and that’s when the magic began.
+You might also enjoy making nature mandalas on the beach with rocks, stones, shells, seaweed, and feathers.

-This weeks Get Outside & Connect activity is to build a sandcastle.
-You can build one at the beach, playground, or sandbox.
-If you go to a playground make sure you bring water if there is no bathroom or water fountain to get water from.
+Get outside to build a sandcastle this summer.
+You can create one at the beach, playground, or sandbox.
+If you go to a playground, bring water if there is no bathroom or water fountain to get water.
 Don’t forget a bucket for the water, other sand toys, and objects to decorate with if that interests you.

 Allow your children to make one as simple or complex as they choose.
-Often this depends on the age(s) of your child(ren) and how much experience they have with building sand castles.
+Often, this depends on the age(s) of your child(ren) and how much experience they have with building sand castles.
 Making one for them doesn’t allow them to get creative.
-Do your best to guide them towards their own creation.
+Please do your best to guide them towards their own creation.

 Older child(ren) may want to learn how to make a more complex castle.
-Below I have provided some links to some amazing tutorials on how to build sandcastles if you want to make things a bit more interesting.
+Below, I have provided a few links to a few tutorials sharing how to build a sandcastle if you want to make things more interesting.

 - Secrets of Super Sandcastles by Sarah W. Caron on SheKnows